froggey/Mezzano/doc/internals/file-system.md

 to determine the file system type of a block device without knowing the partition UUID.
 For example, when a disk or partition is formatted but not yet associated with a host object.

+Create new generic function API in mezzano.file-system package:

+    mount-file-system (<class name> <host name> <block device>) => host

+which specializes on the class name argument, for example, mount-file-system('fat-host "HOME" <block device>).
+The function verifies that the block device contains a file system of the correct type, creates a host object and registers it using (setf (mezzano.file-system:find-host host-name) <host object>).
+This function would be useful in general, but also by the name space editor.
+Currently (6 April 2020), for FAT, this functionality is provided by mezzano.fat-file-system::mount-fat(block-device host-name uuid).